AkashGutha/vscode-greetings/README.md

-# greetings
+# Greetings

-VSCode extension for daily greetings.
+VSCode extension for daily greetings and quotes.